Telstra Corporation Limited – Annual report – 30 June 2020

 - amounts collected on behalf of third parties (such as government taxes).

 Examples of variable consideration include discounts, rebates, refunds, credits and price concessions.
 To estimate an amount of variable consideration, we use either the most likely amount or the expected value method depending on which better predicts the variable amount.
 After estimating it, we constrain the variable consideration to the amount that is highly probable of not resulting in a significant cumulative revenue reversal.

 (iv) Step 4: Allocate the transaction price to the performance obligations in the contract

 After the transaction price has been determined, we allocate it to the performance obligations generally based on their relative standalone selling price (SSP).
 SSP is the price for which we would sell the goods or services underlying the performance obligations on a standalone basis, i.e. not in a bundle.
 We determine SSPs at contract inception using an observable price for a standalone sale of substantially the same good or service under similar circumstances and to a similar class of customers.
 If no observable price is available, we estimate the SSP using an appropriate method, e.g. adjusted market assessment approach, expected cost plus a margin approach or a residual approach.

-Using relative SSPs for allocating the transaction price to performance obligations generally reflects the proportional amount of consideration we expect to receive in exchange for delivering the underlying distinct goods and/or services under the contract.
-However, in some instances, in order to correctly reflect the amount of revenue to be recognised, we apply allocation exceptions for variable consideration, discounts or a significant financing component in order to correctly allocate these elements to some but not all performance obligations.
+In some instances, in order to correctly reflect the amount of revenue to be recognised, we apply allocation exceptions for variable consideration, discounts or a significant financing component in order to allocate these elements to some but not all performance obligations.

 (v) Step 5: Recognise revenue when or as a performance obligation is satisfied